-Tamara Cooper, the Sanctuary´s Curator said "Once our beaver sister pair is released into their new 5 km2 home we will closely monitor their progress and landscape changes.
+In March 2021 Tamara Cooper, the Sanctuary´s Curator, said "Once our beaver sister pair is released into their new 5 km2 home we will closely monitor their progress and landscape changes.
 Our desire is to conduct extensive research on biodiversity counts as the environment changes and water quality to see what impact dams have on water pollution.
 This research will provide us with valuable information which could support future rewilding projects across the country!"

 This Project wouldn´t had happened without the help of...

 "The Secret Creek" project at the Sanctuary would never be possible without the help and support of other organisations.
-From licensing, rescue, transport and care for these beaver sisters, it has been a journey for all.
+From licensing, rescue, transport and care for these beavers, it has been a journey for all.

 Natural England has provided all necessary licensing to keep beavers at the Cornish Seal Sanctuary.

 The Beaver Trust and Chris Jones, Farmer and Director of Restoration, were invaluable support through the whole project development, sharing information and advice on how successfully managed beaver re-introduction.